rspamd/rspamd.com/doc/rspamadm.md

 ~~~
 Application Options:
   -q, --quiet             Suppress output
   -c, --config            Config file to test
   -s, --strict            Stop on any error in config
+  -T, --skip-template     Do not apply Jinja templates
 ~~~

 ## Rspamadm control